cawka/cs118-spring2017/project-3.md

 ### Extra Credit

-- (1 pts) ICMP destination unreachable
+- (1 pt) ICMP destination unreachable

     * When no ARP reply after `5 requests` and enqueued packets are dropped.

+- (1 pt) ICMP time exceeded

+    * The router must discard an IP packet when its TTL field is 0.
+In this case the router should respond with an ICMP time exceeded message.

-- (1 pts) ICMP port unreachable
+- (1 pt) ICMP port unreachable

     * The router must handle TCP/UDP packets sent to one of its interfaces.
-In this case the router should respond with an ICMP port unreachable.
+In this case the router should respond with an ICMP port unreachable message.

 ## Acknowledgement